daos-stack/daos/docs/QSG/docker.md

 - The `daos-server` node running a DAOS server daemon managing data storage devices such as SCM or NVMe disks.
-- The `daos-admin` node allowing to manage the DAOS server thanks to `dmg`command.
+- The `daos-admin` node is used to manage the DAOS server thanks to the `dmg`command.
-- The `daos-client` node using the the DAOS server to store data.
+- The `daos-client` node uses the DAOS server to store data.

-At this time only emulated hardware storage are supported by this Docker platform:
+At this time only emulated hardware storage is supported by this Docker platform:

-- SCM (i.e. Storage Class Memory) are emulated with standard RAM memory.
+- SCM (i.e. Storage Class Memory) is emulated with standard RAM memory.
 - NVMe disks are emulated with a file device.

 !!!warning
 Virtual Docker networking is still in development.
 The following are known issues:
 - [bridge](https://docs.docker.com/network/bridge/)
 - loopback
-	- Work around - use one physical network interface for the [host](https://docs.docker.com/network/host/) use by the Docker containers  network.
+	- Workaround - use one physical network interface for the [host](https://docs.docker.com/network/host/) used by the Docker containers network.

 ## Hardware and Software Prerequisites
 ### Hardware Prerequisites